Cornell-MAE-UG/fa25-portfolio-mlc355-lang/_projects/2024-2025-Sailboat-Hull-Design.md

 5. Paint in a paint booth with ventilation on until Duratec runs out.
 6. Let the Duratec dry for at least 24 hours before handling and or sanding the part

-## Appendix B - How to sand Duratec Surface Primer
+## Appendix C - How to sand Duratec Surface Primer

  1. Put 80 grit sanding paper on a sanding block.
  2. Sand until the entirety of the part has scratch lines going in a single direction.